 Note: if the deadline is after 5 p.m. local, special authorization must be obtained for the PDS to work after ORS is closed.
 ORS is also closed when the university is closed.

 If the proposal is to be mailed by ORS, the complete mailing address must be provided by the PI or clearly stated in the agency guidelines.
 Note that express carriers require a complete street address and will not deliver to a post office box.
 The home budget unit of the PI will be charged for any express courier service used for submission.
 (If the PI prefers to mail, ORS can still provide the mailing label.)
-Due to the volume of proposals received and the uncertainties of the postal service, proposals that are to be sent via U.S. mail and which require a postmark by a specific date should be received by the ORS with enough lead time for copying and packaging prior to the postmark date.
+Due to the volume of proposals received and the uncertainties of the postal service, proposals that are to be sent via U.S. mail and which require a postmark by a specific date should be received by the ORS with enough lead time for packaging prior to the postmark date.
 Faculty submitting proposals with a receipt date should also take into consideration weekends and holidays and the effect they may have on delivery time.

 After the submission, the proposal is called a ‘pending proposal.'
 If the program officer or sponsor contacts the PI, the PI should inform or relay the contact to either their PDS or the Sponsor Programs Coordinator (SPC), especially if it involves any administrative matters.
 If the proposal is selected for funding, the SPC will facilitate the award negotiation process.
-Once a departmental account number has been established, Post Award Financial Services (PAFS) personnel will assist with the financial oversight for the life of the project.
+Once a departmental account number has been established, Research Financial Services (ReFS) personnel will assist with the financial oversight for the life of the project.